Skip to main content

 Sorting Your Content

 Along with filters, you can sort your entire content library using the Sort by dropdown.
-This lets you arrange content by date, engagement, virality, and other metrics.
+This lets you arrange content by date, engagement, and other metrics.

 Linked Campaign Records in the UGC Modal